gycheong/machine_learning/README.md

 * **Linear and Polynomial Regressions (practice).ipynb** explains how to use linear regression and polynomial regression in practice by finding linear and polynomial models that predict the weekly sales of Walmart based on store, air tempreture, fuel price, CPI, and unemployment rate.
 We use [dataset about Walmart sales from Kaggle by mikhail1681](https://www.kaggle.com/datasets/mikhail1681/walmart-sales?select=Walmart_sales.csv).

 ### PCA (folder)
 * **PCA (theory).ipynb** contains mathematical explanations on how principal component analysis (PCA) works.
-It also breifly explains ideas behind dimenaionality reduction and [principal component regression](https://en.wikipedia.org/wiki/Principal_component_regression).
+It also breifly explains ideas behind dimensionality reduction and [principal component regression](https://en.wikipedia.org/wiki/Principal_component_regression).

 ### SVM (folder)
 * **SVM (theory).ipynb** contains mathematical explanations on how support vector machine (SVM) algorithm works.
 It also breifly expalins the role of the radial basis function (RBF) kernel.